synel/syndll2/README.md

 *Note that the package is currently in prerelease status.*

 This will add a compiled version of Syndll2.dll to your project, and add a project reference automatically.

  - Nuget makes it very simple to update your project to the latest version of this library.
+ - NuGet is available for both Visual Studio 2010 and 2012.
+ - You can use the Package Manager console within Visual Studio, or you can also use a graphical interface if you prefer.
  - If you are not familiar with Nuget, please [start here](http://docs.nuget.org/).
  - You can also visit the [Syndll2 Nuget Feed](https://nuget.org/packages/Syndll2/) directly.

+##### Staying Current

+As changes are made to Syndll2, you can use Nuget to keep your project updated.

+    PM> Update-Package Syndll2 -Pre

+*Again, note that the `-Pre` flag is required since the library is currently in prerelease status.
+After a stable version is published, you will no longer have to pass the `-Pre` flag, and this page will be updated.*

 ### Example Usage